Packing for a bike tour

 Clothing

-• 2 pairs of riding shorts (we recommend padded shorts and that you try them out before your tour)
+• 2 pairs of bike shorts (we recommend padded shorts - please try these out before your tour)

 • Trousers or jeans